andrewreds/factorio-muppet-streamer/_documentation/streamer-effects/Pants-On-Fire.md

 # Notes

 - For the duration of the effect if a player enters a vehicle they are instantly ejected.
 This does not use a Factorio permission group as the effect doesn't require it.
-- Fire effects are on a special enemy force so that they will hurt everything on the map, `muppet_streamer_enemy`.
+- Fire effects are on a special enemy force so that they will hurt everything on the map, `muppet_streamer_v2_enemy`.
 This also means that player damage upgrades don't affect these effects.
 - Generally the more flames the greater the damage, burn time and larger spread.
 For vanilla Factorio's `fire-flame` values above `35` have no greater effect, with it taking `20` fire count to set a tree on fire; but at this level the player will have to run right next to a tree to set it on fire.
 The command defaults to a value of `30` which generally sets trees very close to the player on fire without requiring the player to actually touch them.
 Value capped at `250`, as the Factorio's maximum of `255` is treated as a value of `0`, but this isn't `0` flames, instead its some per prototype default value.
 For some details on the oddity of flame counts see the following bug report: https://forums.factorio.com/viewtopic.php?f=7&t=103227
 - The spitter and worm spit fire types (spit landed on ground) don't have any sound by default in Factorio.
 When I looked the only relevant sound is for "acid-burn" and it doesn't sound good when played continuously or en-mass.
 So left soundless.